Overcoming impossible odds ∙

-However, behind the scenes, the Father God is orchestrating all these events, setting the stage for one of the most remarkable and memorable miracles recorded in the Old Testament.
+The Father God is orchestrating all of this behind the scenes.
 The Father had already revealed at least part of the plan to Moses (Exodus 14:1,2).
 He purposely led Moses and the children of Israel to the Red Sea.
 And there they camped not knowing what was going to happen next.
-I guess once you get used to following a pillar of smoke and a pillar of fire, it becomes routine standard operating procedure.
+I guess once you get used to following a pillar of smoke and a pillar of fire, you just do so.

 At exactly the right moment in time, not a moment too soon nor a moment too late, the Egyptians arrived.
 At this time, the Pharaoh (A.K.A.
 Yul Brenner), remarks, “Moses God is a poor general.”

-Now consider the spectacle, to the North and the South mountains are blocking their escape.
+Now consider the spectacle, to the north and the south, mountains are blocking their escape.
 In front of them is the Red Sea which is impassable.
 And behind them are the charging chariots of Egypt.
 What did the people do?
 They panicked.
 They are terrified at the prospect of immediate death (Exodus 14:10).
-Then they begin to blame Moses for their certain death.
-What poor judgment and leadership Moses exercise.
-We can imagine that there were a few threats and curses as well.
+Then they begin to blame Moses for his poor judgment and leadership.
+I imagine there were a few threats and curses as well.

 12 “Is this not the word that we spoke to you in Egypt, saying, ‘Leave us alone that we may serve the Egyptians ‘?
 For it would have been better for us to serve the Egyptians than to die in the wilderness.”

 Moses’ response demonstrates classic perfect faith and trust in the Father.
-Moses models “perfect faith” for all children of the King, for all ages to come.
+Moses models “perfect faith” for all of the Father’s children, for all ages to come.

 13 But Moses told the people, “Don’t be afraid, stand still, and see the salvation of the LORD, the LORD will rescue you today; for the Egyptians you see today, you will never see them again.”